perchlabs/setupify/README.md

 ![Zephir Git Branch](https://github.com/perch-foundation/media-resources/raw/master/setupify/v0.2/interests-all-unchecked.png)

 Finally return to the Overview screen.
 Notice that the installer methods are different than they first appeared.
-You are now ready to installer using the non-default methods.
+You are now ready to provision using the non-default methods.

 ![Zephir Git Branch](https://github.com/perch-foundation/media-resources/raw/master/setupify/v0.2/overview-hover-ready-install.png)